Optimize APIs with Robust Error Handling Strategies

 We are seeing the rise of “self-healing” integration pipelines.
 If a circuit breaker trips, an automated agent might attempt to rotate API keys, check the status page of the third-party provider, or even adjust the resource allocation of a serverless function to mitigate memory-related failures.

-While these technologies are still evolving, building your error handling logic today with clean, semantic, and machine-readable data ensures that you are ready to plug into these AI-driven remediation tools as they become the industry standard in 2026.
+While these technologies are still evolving, building your error handling logic today with clean, semantic, and machine-readable data ensures that you are ready to plug into these AI-driven remediation tools as they become the industry standard.

 Q1: Why should I avoid returning a 200 OK status code when an error occurs?